Bond Laddering for Retirement — How to Build Predictable Income

 Municipal Bonds

-In lower tax brackets — say, the 22% bracket — the math often flips.
+In lower tax brackets — say, 22% — the math often flips.
 The tax savings from munis don’t offset their lower stated yields.
 Taxable Treasuries or corporates usually win below the 24% bracket.

 Corporate Bonds